1. Adoption Matching Registry

 - Option 2 would be to choose to correspond with the other party through the agency while keeping their identifying information confidential.

 - Option 3 would be to refuse any contact or correspondence.
-If this occurs they will be asked to provide a verbal update of their medical history or personal situation.

 More on fees and how to request a search below.